icinganalysis/icinganalysis.github.io/content/electrothermal.md

 >In the second set of blade
-shoes manufactured by the Goodrich company, designated as shoe type 2, the radial heat distribution was uniform, but in the chordwise direction the he at was concentrated over tha leading-edge region (approximately the forward 7 percnt of the blade chord) of the blade-shoe area.
+shoes manufactured by the Goodrich company, designated as shoe type 2, the radial heat distribution was uniform, but in the chordwise direction the heat was concentrated over tha leading-edge region (approximately the forward 7 percnt of the blade chord) of the blade-shoe area.
 This heat distribution was obtained by a change in thickness